 When leaving your home for a few hours or going to bed at night, lower the thermostat a few degrees.
-Thermostats that do this automatically (and then reset the temperature later) can be purchased for as little as $30.
+A programmable or "smart" thermostat can do this automatically (and then reset the temperature later).

 When entertaining friends, turn down the thermostat a degree or two before they arrive.
 The additional body heat will make up the difference.

 Older furnaces and those that are poorly maintained may run less efficiently, waste energy and cost you more money.
 A poorly maintained system can also be a safety hazard.

 - Understand your manufacturer’s recommended maintenance guidelines, and follow them closely.

 - Have your furnace inspected regularly (for both safety and energy efficiency reasons), following your manufacturer’s guidelines.

 - If you have a natural gas furnace, check the pilot light periodically.
 It should be a steady blue flame.

 - Check ductwork regularly to ensure there are no leaks.

 - If your furnace has a built in humidifier, use it.
 The extra humidity will make the air feel warmer.